Building a Memory-Driven AI Homelab: DGX Spark, Knowledge Graphs, and 20 Containers From Soup to Nuts

 The Agent-API (10.0.3.85:8888) is a custom Python application built on PydanticAI that routes every user query to the right specialist.

-Each sub-agent has a fallback chain.
+Each sub-agent has a cloud-only fallback chain.
 If the primary model is unreachable or returns an error, the agent automatically retries with the next provider:

 | Agent | Primary | Fallback | Tools |